mchmarny/sentimenter/README.md

 > You can just type these keys here if you need to.
 See [this instructions](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)
 > on how to create Twitter API credentials see

-Then deploy the three functions using the GCP `gcloud` command.
+Then deploy the three functions using the GCP `gcloud` command, specifying the entry point as well as environment variables and few other parameters for each.

 ```shell
 gcloud alpha functions deploy sentimenter-submitter \